Bundesgrenzschutz: History

-June 1990 saw the elimination of border patrols and control of persons at the Inner-German border.
+June 1990 saw the elimination of border patrols and controls at the Inner German border.
 Upon German reunification on 3 October 1990, the East German Transportpolizei duties, and responsibility for air security in the new federal states, were taken over by the BGS.
 The German Railway Police (Bahnpolizei), formerly an independent force, was restructured under the BGS on 1 April 1992 in preparation for the railway's privatization.
-The (formerly federally run) railway system remains a federal competency and Länder police forces have no authority over the railways.
+The (formerly federally-run) railway system remains a federal competency, and Länder police forces have no authority over the railways.

 The strength of the BGS was 24,000 in early 1995.